 Fellows participate in two separate three-day leadership conferences in Washington, DC.
 One during the Fall and one during the Spring semesters, in addition to completing a research paper that is eligible for publication and awards.
 While attending the conferences, the Fellows participate in workshops where they present and receive constructive criticism on their research papers.
 The Fellows also have the opportunity to engage with policy experts, government officials, and leaders in the legislative process.

-The centerpiece of the Fellowship is the student’s original research paper on the key issues of the past, present and/or future as they relate to the Presidency and Congress.
+The centerpiece of the Fellowship is the fellow’s original research paper on the key issues of the past, present and/or future as they relate to the Presidency and Congress.